10 Easy Ideas to Improve Patient Experience

-When somebody with a contagious disease does have to come in, you already know they are infectious and can take appropriate precautions, such as bringing them through the waiting room more quickly, having them wear a mask, having providers wear masks around them, etc. Reducing the number of people who catch the flu, COVID, or even colds in the office benefits the entire of society.
+When somebody with a contagious disease such as COVID-19 does have to come in, you already know they are infectious and can take appropriate precautions, such as bringing them through the waiting room more quickly, having them wear a mask, having providers wear masks around them, etc. Reducing the number of people who catch the flu, COVID, or even colds in the office benefits the entire society.
 It also helps protect you and your people from catching every bug that is going around.

-Using telemedicine to handle most routine appointments for people with chronic illnesses (in some cases they can get blood tests done at a pharmacist) increases the chance of these people making their appointments.
+Using telemedicine to handle most routine appointments for people with chronic illnesses (in some cases they can get blood tests done by a pharmacist) increases the chance of these people making their appointments.
 Home monitoring equipment can reduce the number of times somebody with a chronic illness has to come into the office, and also improve outcomes by helping ensure that issues are noticed faster.
 Wearable devices can automatically record and transmit important information to the doctor without patients having to report them manually (which also shortens appointment times).

-If your practice is in a more rural area this can be even more important, and you can also make use of provider-assisted telemedicine, where the person goes to a nearby pharmacy and the nurse there does the things that have to be done in person while the doctor handles the things that need a doctor.
+If your practice is in a more rural area this can be even more important, and you can also make use of provider-assisted telemedicine, where the person goes to a nearby pharmacy and the nurse there do the things that have to be done in person while the doctor handles the things that need a doctor.

 For many patients, not having to drive to the doctor when they are under the weather is not just more convenient but safer.

 Say you have a patient presenting with classic allergy symptoms.
 You can use telemedicine to have them show you the inside of their home, and spot something which might be causing the symptoms that they and you wouldn't otherwise have thought of.
 You can then suggest a simple lifestyle change.
-For example, if somebody is allergic to cat urine, moving the cat's litter box to a better ventilated location might be remarkably helpful.
+For example, if somebody is allergic to cat urine, moving the cat's litter box to a better-ventilated location might be remarkably helpful.

 Occupational and physical therapists can use telemedicine to virtually tour a patient's home and suggest improvements.
 They can then use it to monitor a patient doing exercises at home, which can speed recovery.